The Market Case

 launch sites in a politically stable environment with tolerable export control measures, therefore:

-several types of launch vehicles from various nations can be considered and
+several types of launch vehicles from various nations can be considered.

 Southern Launch personnel have particular expertise in: